All Episodes

 Right.

-Well, you know, and ultimately what what push comes to shove is that it's it's it's not a problem that Trump created, it's a problem that Trump inherited it, and it's also a problem that Biden inherited.
+Well, you know, and ultimately what push comes to shove is that it's not a problem that Trump created.

-And you know, it seems to me that there was no easy way out of the situation in Afghanistan that we were in, but there's no way that the way that we opted for under the Biden administration was the best way.
+And, you know, it seems to me that there was no easy way out of the situation in Afghanistan that we were in.

-Yeah, I mean, it it it's it's pretty funny, you know.
+Yeah, I mean, it's pretty funny.

 And everybody's running spin right now.

-It says says from a buddy with significant time in the region and more knowledgeable on this than any suit sitting at the Pentagon.
+It says from a buddy with significant time in the region and more knowledgeable on this than any suit sitting at the Pentagon.

 Anyone who says the Afghanistan shit show was 100% predictable is an idiot.

-Giving up bag room is the last step.
+Giving up bagroom is the last step.

-It all should have happened out of bag room.
+It all should have happened out of bagroom.

 Now, here's the problem.

-any anything that anything that an organization does in an organized way is predictable.
+Okay, so anything that an organization does in an organized way is predictable.

 Okay, so what we saw the Taliban do was incredibly organized.